 Welcome to the International Diners Club!

-Since the pandemic began a year and a half ago, we have all been asking ourselves what we can do to keep AFS members engaged.
+During the pandemic, we all began asking ourselves what we can do to keep AFS members engaged.
 In response, one team created a virtual diners club—here’s how it works.

 Each month you choose a country and set a menu including a starter, entrée, sides, and a dessert.
 The idea is to learn about the culture and styles of cooking around the world.
 All recipes are made from scratch, including doughs, pasta, sauces, fillings, etc. People can choose to make as few or as many as they have the time for before the monthly call.